Schedule A Free Consultation

 Is therapy right for you?

-Do you feel stuck in life?
-Do you experience a feeling of dissatisfaction or frustration with your life as you are living it?
-Do you find yourself running away from problems, rather than welcoming them as a challenge for growth?
+Do you feel stuck in life—dissatisfied or frustrated with how you’re living?
+Do you find yourself running away from problems, instead of meeting them as opportunities for growth?

 You aren't alone.
-Feeling dissatisfaction is part of the human experience, and it sometimes can be a reminder for us to grow in life.
-Our emotions can let us know when we need to tend to something.
+Feeling dissatisfaction is part of the human experience, and sometimes also a reminder that something in your life needs attention.
+Our emotions let us know when something needs tending.

-When we feel stagnant, that discontent with our life situation can help us to create movement.
-Instead of running from feelings, it's possible to spend time validating them, and look for the intelligence in what they communicate.
+When we feel stagnant, listening to that discontent can help us create movement in stuck areas.
+Instead of running from the discomfort of emotions, it’s possible to experience them more skillfully and look for the intelligence in what they’re communicating.

 What is therapy like?